-Kristina Burks Halliday is a Licensed Clinical Social Worker providing individual therapy at Crossroads, an agency specializing in gender-responsive behavioral health and addiction treatment.
+Kristina Burks Halliday is a Licensed Clinical Social Worker providing supportive individual therapy at her private practice in Saco.
 She has a particular clinical interest in perinatal mental health and wellness and is engaging in training focused on maternal mental health.
 Her passion for Birth Roots is formed in the recognition, both professionally and personally, of the positive impact that a supportive community has on families in the transition to parenthood.
 She has a history of volunteerism with organizations dedicated to serving women and children.
-She is the grateful mother to two daughters, both of whom continue to be lovingly supported by their “flock” formed at Birth Roots.
+She is the grateful mother to two daughters and one son, all of whom continue to be lovingly supported by their “flock” formed at Birth Roots.

 Silver Shea is a long time resident of Portland where she currently resides with her husband, 4 year-old daughter, cat and backyard chickens.
 She brings with her years of experience working in the non-profit community as an advocate for victims of domestic violence and sexual assault.
 She has an education in the fine arts and a deep passion for all things design.
 She has most recently been pursuing the ever challenging career of stay-at- home mom, in which her Birthroots flock has played an invaluable supporting role.
 She looks forward to the chance to pay it forward to other new moms.

 Leigh D. Baker, D.O., is an Osteopathic manipulation specialist who enjoys treating pregnant women, infants, and children.
 In 1989, as a family physician looking to improve pediatric advice, she took a Connection Parenting class and has been an advocate of Community Supported Parenting ever since.
 She has been an essential member of the the Birth Roots board since 2007.
 “I consider my work at Birth Roots public service to the health of our community.
 It’s a way of promoting mental wellness in the world that has incredible potential.”